Linuxfabrik/monitoring-plugins/check-plugins/mysql-index-health/README.md

 STATE_UNKNOWN with a clear hint when `performance_schema = OFF` (the MariaDB default).
 The check is meant as a trip-wire only: it surfaces the findings, not the full per-index analysis.
-System schemas (`mysql`, `information_schema`, `performance_schema`, `sys`) are excluded.
+System schemas (`mysql`, `information_schema`, `performance_schema`, `sys`) are excluded. `--match` and `--ignore` narrow the report further, down to a single schema, table or index name.
 Counters are cumulative since server start; restarting the server resets them, so the plugin stays silent (STATE_OK with a wait hint) until server uptime crosses `--min-uptime-hours` (default 24h).
 This avoids the false-clean signal right after a restart and the false-positive "unused" signal that would fire before weekly or monthly jobs have had a chance to touch their indexes.
 Index housekeeping is never a wake-up-at-night finding, so the plugin only emits WARN (and the implicit OK), never CRIT.

 options:
   -h, --help            show this help message and exit